pankhilprajapati/Covid19-dash-India/README.md

 This is a flask app that visualizes data from the Covid'19 India API.
 Data is pulled directly from the API and then visualized using Plotly.

-This is a project in development for the Udacity Data Scientist Nanodegree.
+This is a project in development

 Uses the api of